sbrajesh/bp-redirect-to-profile/readme.txt

 Tested up to:BuddyPress 2.5.2
 Stable tag: 1.2.1

-BuddyPress Redirect to Profile is a BuddyPress plugin which redirects a user to their profile on login.
+Redirect users to their BuddyPress profile on login.
 == Description ==

 BuddyPress Login redirect plugin redirects user to their profile on a login, on a BuddyPress based social site.